Traveling the world for over 20 years, getting paid to do what I love and help change the world.

 Over the years, our family’s digital nomad adventures have gotten us involved in a quite a few extraordinary escapades, including:

 After two decades of this 21st-century lifestyle, I am still enjoying it as much as ever.
 I am looking forward to new adventures in both travel and business.
+From Toastmasters Bangkok to stand-up comedy, I am involved in many different ventures.

 I intend to keep living my life this way until we become a 3-generation digital nomad family...and then some!